Posted on 18th February 2021

 To ensure good quality decorative slate aggregate is achieved, the best quality material must be selected from the quarry, which is crushed then screened into the correct size ranges.
 Factors such as the supply of the raw material, weather conditions, and wear and tear on the processing plant can influence the finished product quality.
 To maintain the highest standards and consistency of the decorative slate aggregate, each product is inspected and tested regularly to ensure it conforms to its size designation.
 This ensures the customer is only getting the size of the stone they have ordered.

 The material is visually inspected as it is being produced to ensure the slate's visual appearance meets the expected specification.
-Samples are also taken and tested to ensure the size range is correct, which means that no undersize or oversize stones or dirty material s present in the designated slate chippings size.
+Samples are also taken and tested to ensure the size range is correct, which means that no undersize or oversize stones or dirty materials are present in the designated slate chippings size.
 These factors are common faults in other materials that consumers can often buy.

 To ensure all the material meets the expected specification, small samples are taken at regular intervals around the stockpile to ensure every batch of decorative slate chippings that are manufactured are tested to the following criteria: